Skip to main content

 bookSheetsfalseIf true, only parse enough to get the sheet names

-bookVBAfalseIf true, copy VBA blob to vbaraw field **
+bookVBAfalseIf true, generate VBA blob

 password""If defined and file is encrypted, use password **